 WhiteSpark offers a more thorough local citation builder than Yext, as well as a management tool that helps you keep everything in order.
 However, it might be overkill if you’re only looking to fix the citations that are already out there.
 For as little as $20 a month, you can perform several keyword-based searches per day to discover where your business is or could be mentioned, and gain access to a dashboard that keeps track of all your efforts to list your business elsewhere.
 If you aren’t sure whether WhiteSpark is a good fit, you can sign up for a free trial and give it a test run.

-The HOTH is known for link building services, but its local citation remediation is where the company really shines.
+The HOTH is known for link building service, but its local citation remediation is where the company really shines.
 With the HOTH, you won’t have to go through the struggle of reaching out to each local directory individually.
 You won’t even have to run a report and view the results.
 All you have to do is enter your correct business information, answer a few simple questions, and push a button.
 The HOTH will take care of everything else, correcting any citation errors they find online for a one-time fee of $350, which is more affordable than a prolonged monthly rate available through Yext or WhiteSpark.

 BrightLocal’s citation tracker is a tool that helps you find all instances of your business across the web and easily audit your information.
 It’s similar to Yext in the sense that it generates a comprehensive report, highlighting any inaccurate or obsolete information that needs to be corrected.
 BrightLocal stands out by offering a competitive analysis, showing you where your competitors are listing their business, so you can encroach on their visibility or simply learn the most common practices for your industry.